Native American Cultural Center

 - The angled roof planes of the building utilize southern solar exposure for additional winter season heat gain and discouraging snow and ice accumulation while maximizing the use of interior space by reducing the need for attic space over the central lobby.

-- A continuous wrap of insulation to reduce undesired thermal heat transfers while maximizing the use and effectiveness of insulation materials and resources.
+- Continuous wrap of insulation to reduce undesired thermal heat transfers while maximizing the use and effectiveness of insulation materials and resources.

 - Daylighting is utilized throughout the facility to reduce the need for artificial lighting during daylight hours.